 When you’re hosting a weekend-long or destination wedding a lot of couples are opting for welcome bags which might have information about the local area, water or other drinks to enjoy in the hotel room or perhaps other local delicacies.

-Either that, or depending on how you feel your wedding is going to go down, how cute are these recovery kits that Kathryn and Matthew gave to their wedding guests (and judging on the party I’m guessing that most of them were very grateful for them!
+Or depending on how you feel your wedding is going to go down, you could consider cute recovery kits like the ones Kathryn and Matthew gave to their wedding guests and judging on the party I’m guessing that most of their guests were very grateful for them!

 Wedding favours: what’s not to love

-I think one of the biggest frustrations is definitely gifts being left behind so go with something that guests can easily slip into pockets, bags or eat on the spot if this is a concern!
+I think one of the biggest frustrations is definitely gifts being left behind so go with something that guests can easily slip into pockets, bags or eat on the spot if this is a concern.
+These little bird seed feeders were adorable, for example.

 Wedding favours: an alternative